 2. Optimize for Lifetime Value (LTV)

 The shopping cart experience provides a useful window into short-term optimizations vs. lifetime value.
-Take the customer that adds items to a shopping cart, leaves, then comes back and removes one (but not all) items.
+For example, take the customer that adds items to a shopping cart, leaves, then comes back and removes one (but not all) items.

 A short-term optimization might be to tinker with some part of the user experience before and while customers interact with their cart to reduce cart abandonment rate, right?